 Lucienne has quality expectations for coffee regardless of where it comes from.
 We lean towards ultra-clean, bright coffees in our own sourcing and roasting.
 Our ideal coffee is crisp and clear like mountain water.
 We taste all potential candidates blindly; independent of origin-based or processing-based biases, handicaps, and exceptions.
 A beautiful coffee should be able to stand on its own without labels and qualifiers, and free from geopolitical lines on a map.
 Because of this, we probably wont have a coffee from every origin imaginable.
 Sometimes we may even feature a variety of diverse coffees from only a single origin.

-Generally, we try to roast and serve coffee within 12 months of harvest.
+Generally, we try to sell/serve roasted coffee within 12 months of harvest.
 However, “seasonality” can be an arbitrarily defined timeframe, and all unroasted (green) coffee fades at different rates.
 Some fade well ahead of that 12 month deadline, while others seem to hold on to their liveliness for years.
 There will always be exceptions, and for that reason, we define a coffee to be “in season” so long as it still tastes alive, and keep this in mind when we are sourcing.

 It’s nice to be nice!
 Coffee seems to taste better when you can associate a friendly face to the cup.
 Whether we are working directly with a producer, an importer, or one of our partner roasters, we prize friendly, candid relationships.
 This means offering consistent feedback, clearly expressing our preferences, and helping one another grow.